-HUMAN Webinar – Upholding human rights in supply chains in times of a pandemic
+HUMAN – Upholding human rights in supply chains in times of crisis

-The pandemic has impacted everyone, including health, work, privacy, freedoms, and many more fundamentals that are so very central to human rights.
+The pandemic has impacted everything, including health, work, privacy, freedoms, and many more fundamentals that are so very central to human rights.
 It has exposed vulnerabilities in supply chains with far-reaching consequences for companies and their stakeholders.
 As a result, employees in the chain have been hit hard, among other things by suspended collective agreements, longer working hours, lower wages, and uncertain times for day laborers.
 Some effects are clearly visible, while others are not.
 We will need to understand and identify the new and hidden risks.
 One thing we know for sure is that transparency has decreased and that organizations have responded to this in different ways.

-How do you best deal with this as a company or investor, but also as a government?
+How do you best deal with this as a company or investor, but also as a civil society organization or government?
 What responsibilities do you have and what solutions are available?
 At HUMAN 2021 we want to work together to find answers through dialogue.

 Digital walk-in – 09:45-10:00

-- Introduction by Angelique Laskewitz (VBDO) – the purpose of HUMAN as a multi-stakeholder platform, and the necessity of our mission
+- Introduction – Angelique Laskewitz, Executive director, VBDO – The purpose of HUMAN: a multi-stakeholder platform, and the necessity of our mission

-- Jan Niewold (EY) – Origin of Human Rights at companies, from then until tomorrow
+- Jan Niewold, Partner, EY – Origin of Human Rights at companies, from then until tomorrow

-Breakout 2 – CNV International – a case related to the COVID-19 crisis situation.
+- Breakout 2 – CNV Internationaal – A case related to the COVID-19 crisis situation.
 How do you, as a stakeholder, deal with these kinds of problems, and what are the possible solutions (example from RBC covenants, more information will be disclosed soon)

 Angelique Laskewitz (VBDO) – closing